 - If you have liver disease.

-- If you are taking a hormone-based birth control by mouth.
+- If you are using a hormone-based birth control.

 - If you are breast-feeding.
 Do not breast-feed while you take this drug or for 3 months after your last dose.